OmarCloud20/CDKTF-Tutorial/README.md

 my_3bucket= s3.S3Bucket(self, "s3_bucket")
 ```

->Note: the name of the S3 bucket is not specified.
-If you leave the name argument empty, the S3 bucket will be created with a random name.
+>Note: if you leave the name argument empty, the S3 bucket will be created with a random name.

 ---